Mohdkumailabbas/Complete-Auth_next/notes.md

 create server action->logout.ts

+how to extend any field in user auth.ts export type ExtendedUser =DefaultSession["user"]&{// Create a new type called ExtendedUser, based on DefaultSession's user
+    role:UserRole; //userrole =ADMIN||USER
+    isTwoFactorEnabled:boolean;

+}
+if(session.user){
+      session.user.isTwoFactorEnabled=token.isTwoFactorEnabled as boolean
+    }

+     token.isTwoFactorEnabled=existingUser.isTwoFactorEnabled//

 //note:-
 // If the value is "truthy" (e.g., a non-zero number, a non-empty string, an object), ! will convert it to false.